kyovchev/educational-robot/README.md

 This repository contains files for the development of modular robotic platform.

+The platform is based on the well-known Feetech STS3215 smart servo motors.

 Different constructions can be built by using the following building blocks:

 - 15 mm spacer (1);